AndersDeath/diary2/000-current.md

 # 22 July - Saturday - Yerevan - 296 day of immigration

 Today I groomed some deals.
 I sent requests for letters of recommendation for asking a visa.
+We decided to try our luck in Germany.